-The design characteristics of the Contessa 26 comes from the Nordic Folkboat which was conceived by the Royal Gothenburg Sailing Club in 1939 as a new one design class for a wide section of society which would provide more accommodation for the cruising family than the traditional Dragon Class.
+The design of the Contessa 26 stems from the Nordic Folkboat which was conceived by the Royal Gothenburg Sailing Club in 1939 as a new one design class for a wide section of society which would provide more accommodation for the cruising family than the traditional Dragon Class.

-This idea effectively spawned a competition organised by the Swedish Sailing Association in 1940 that attracted 58 entries.
-Choosing one winner proved difficult so the final design was effectively decided by committee and Tord Sundén was commissioned to draw a boat based upon designs from Sweden's Jac Iversen and Denmark's Knud Olsen.
+A competition organised by the Swedish Sailing Association in 1940 attracted 58 entries.
+Choosing a winner proved difficult so the final design was decided by the committee and Tord Sundén was commissioned to draw a boat based upon designs from Sweden's Jac Iversen and Denmark's Knud Olsen.

 With her graceful lines, acutely raked transom and easily handled rig, she proved almost as fast as a Dragon, and considerably more seaworthy.